 Find out about our wild flower planting scheme in County Durham.

-Our popular wild flowers were in full bloom last summer.
-After attracting a huge amount of positive feedback about the array of multi-coloured displays on roundabouts and verges in 2015, the scheme was rolled out to additional sites throughout the county.
+Our popular wild flower displays are in full bloom over the summer months attracting a huge amount of positive feedback amount the array of multi-coloured displays on roundabouts and verges throughout the county.

 - Chester-le-Street Riverside